hyperledger/aries-rfcs/features/0270-protocol-test-suite/README.md

     * Test mode causes the agent to expose and use a backchannel--but the backchannel does not introduce a risk of abuse in production mode.

     * Test mode either causes the agent to need no interaction with a user (preferred), or is combined with test suite config that turns off timeouts (not ideal but may be useful for debugging and mobile agents).
-This is necessary so the test suite can be automated, or so unpredictable timing on user interaction don't cause spurious results.
+This is necessary so the test suite can be automated, or so unpredictable timing on user interaction doesn't cause spurious results.

     The mechanism for implementing this mode distinction could be extremely primitive (conditional compilation, cmdline switches, config file, different binaries).
 It simply has to preserve ordinary control in the agent under test when it's in production, while ceding some control to the test suite as the suite runs.

-3. Faithfully create the start conditions implied by the [Predefined Inventory](#predefined-inventory), when requested on the backchannel.
+3. Faithfully create the start conditions implied by named states from the [Predefined Inventory](#predefined-inventory), when requested on the backchannel.

-4. Report errors on the backchannel.
+4. Accurately report errors on the backchannel.

 ## Reference